codemodsquad/astx/README.md

 astx [<files ...>] [<directories ...>]

-  Applies the default transform file (astx.js in working directory) to the given files and directories
+  Applies the default transform file (astx.ts or astx.js in working directory) to the given files and directories

 Options:
       --help           Show help                                       [boolean]
       --version        Show version number                             [boolean] -t, --transform      path to the transform file.
 Can be either a local path or url.
-Defaults to ./astx.js if --find isn't given --parser         parser to use (options: babel, babel/auto, recast/babel, recast/babel/auto)                               [string]
+Defaults to ./astx.ts or ./astx.js if --find isn't given
+      --parser         parser to use (options: babel, babel/auto, recast/babel, recast/babel/auto)                               [string]
       --parserOptions  options for parser                               [string]